schatt/6layer/Development/Tests/BugReports/ViewInspector_macOS_SDK26/6layer_Issue.md

-# ViewInspector macOS Workaround Implementation
+# ViewInspector macOS Support - RESOLVED

 **Related External Issue**: [ViewInspector Issue #405](https://github.com/nalexn/ViewInspector/issues/405)

+## ✅ Status: RESOLVED

+**Investigation verified**: ViewInspector builds successfully on macOS SDK 26.2 with no errors.
+All tested types (`VideoPlayer`, `SignInWithAppleButton`, `MapAnnotation`, `MapMarker`, `MapPin`) compile successfully on macOS.

+**Resolution**: ViewInspector is now enabled on macOS.
+The `VIEW_INSPECTOR_MAC_FIXED` flag is set in `Package.swift` and ViewInspector dependency is available on macOS.

-## Summary
+## Summary (Historical)

-ViewInspector fails to compile on macOS SDK 26 due to iOS-only SwiftUI types.
-We've implemented a comprehensive workaround that allows our test suite to work around this limitation while maintaining a single point of control for when ViewInspector is fixed.
+ViewInspector was thought to fail to compile on macOS SDK 26 due to iOS-only SwiftUI types.
+Investigation proved this was incorrect - all types are available on macOS.

 ## Problem